clojure-lsp/clojure-lsp/README.md

 ### Project

-LSP will also look for project specific settings in a file called '.lsp/config.edn'.
-It will search from your root folder up the directory structure so you can have multiple projects share the settings.
+`clojure-lsp` will also look for project specific settings in a file called `.lsp/config.edn`.
+It will search from your root folder up the directory structure so you can have multiple projects share the same settings.

 ```clojure
 {:macro-defs {korma.core/defentity [:declaration :elements]}